University of Dallas Police Policies

 Although strongly discouraged, should it become necessary to leave a vehicle for longer

-an abandoned vehicle and will be processed according to state law.
+decal may be treated as an abandoned vehicle and will be processed according to state

 Parked vehicles that create a traffic or safety hazard may be towed at the owner’s